adr/vscode-adr-manager/README.md

 * `Change ADR Directory`: Upon executing this command, the extension will ask the user to enter a new path to the ADR Directory.
 This path must be a path relative to the root folder(s).<br/>
 Alternatively, this can be configured in the user/workspace settings.

+### Menus

+As of now, this extension contributes the following menus:

+* `Explorer Context Menu`: When right-clicking on an ADR Directory (or any directory along the way to the ADR Directory), the extension will display the option `Open ADR Manager` which executes the command with the same name.<br/>
+When right-clicking on a Markdown file that follows the naming convention of MADR, the extension will display the option `View in ADR Manager`, opening the webview to view (and edit) the ADR using the template(s) provided by the extension.

 ### Settings